griffio/griffio.github.io/_posts/2014-09-01-querydsl-maturity-model.md

    .singleResult(QSalaryDetail.salaryDetail.salary.sum());
 ~~~

-Replace this mundane Java that maps an input collection to an output collection.
+Replace this mundane Java that maps an input collection of salaries to an output collection of unique names.

 ### Before